markd2/Playdate/pdnotes.md

   - if changeclalback is provided, will be called when the status changes.
-    - and audio output will *not* automatically switch - the callback should use sound->setOutputsActive setOUtputsActive - force audio output to the given outputs (headphone / speaker) regardless of the headphone status
+    - and audio output will *not* automatically switch - the callback should use sound->setOutputsActive setOutputsActive - force audio output to the given outputs (headphone / speaker) regardless of the headphone status

 channels